OscarOdh/GMMK3_RGB/README.md

 **Your keyboard glows green.
 Every key you press flashes blue and fades back.
 One 6 MB exe, no service, no launcher, no account.**

-A standalone lighting controller for a **Glorious GMMK 3 100% ANSI** running custom QMK firmware with the OpenRGB Raw HID protocol.
+A lightweight standalone lighting controller for a **Glorious GMMK 3 100% ANSI** running custom QMK firmware with the OpenRGB Raw HID protocol.
 Four threads, written in Rust.

-Keys glow green, flash blue on press, and fade back.
-Independent control of side LED bars.
+All coloring is customizable.
-Caps Lock indicated via top right LED.
+Caps Lock indicated via top right LED near knob.

 ---